Why Bitcoin is Different (Part 1)

-Bitcoin is a brand new technology that differs from anything else that has come before or after it.
-It’s a decentralized monetary system that is controlled by rules instead of rulers.
-This innovation is radically different from our traditional financial system and people can typically understand this difference easily.
-But where beginners run into confusion is in how Bitcoin differs from other cryptocurrencies.
+Bitcoin is a brand-new technology that differs from anything else that has come before or after it.
+It’s a decentralized monetary system controlled by rules instead of rulers.
+This innovation is radically different from our traditional financial system, and people can typically understand this difference easily.
+But where beginners run into confusion is how Bitcoin differs from other cryptocurrencies.

-The reason why new investors go through this Sh*tcoin Cycle is that to avoid it requires a deep understanding of the underlying technology, the game theory, monetary economics, and network economics that reveal why there is only one Bitcoin.
+New investors go through this Sh*tcoin Cycle because avoiding it requires a deep understanding of the underlying technology, the game theory, monetary economics, and network economics that reveal why there is only one Bitcoin.
 Failing to know all this makes one vulnerable to being unable to choose the best option.

 Bitcoin solved a problem that plagued humanity throughout history: the need to create a system of money that could not be captured and corrupted by anybody.
-Throughout history, this problem has led to the fall of nations and empires.
+This problem has led to the fall of nations and empires throughout history.

 Consider the charts below — Bitcoin’s monetary policy is hard to change because it’s decentralized and leaderless.
-So hard in fact that it has never changed.
-As you can see its monetary policy is predictable and machine-like because Bitcoin is truly run by math, not people.
+So hard, in fact, that it has never changed.
+Its monetary policy is predictable and machine-like because Bitcoin is truly run by math, not people.

 Now compare the chart above with the one below and notice the stark difference.